usaid-cs/yesterday-i-learned/random.md

 1. Machines may be better than humans at almost everything, but humans are still better at ["picking up pieces of fluff"](https://www.cbc.ca/news/technology/tesla-model-3-sedan-automation-robots-manufacturing-delay-1.4734829), at least for now.
 1. [Stack (buffer) overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) works by exploiting how function calls work.
 Since function calls are implemented using stacks, and both flow control and memory allocation take place in the same stack, you can allocate some amount of memory in the stack, and then *use* more than that amount of memory, to overrun the return address of that function call.
 Once you corrupt that return address---the address the program normally jumps "back" to---[you can execute arbitrary payloads](https://www.youtube.com/watch?v=1S0aBV-Waeo) pointed there.
 1. Haircut "layers" are cutting (hair that's laid on top) shorter than the stuff underneath.
 1. [Samoa skipped a day](https://www.youtube.com/watch?v=-5wpm-gesOY) from 2011-12-29 to 2011-12-31, by jumping [a day forward](https://www.timeanddate.com/news/time/samoa-dateline.html) to make business easier with its westerly island neighbours.
+See also: timezones.
 1. RAID 6 uses [Reed-Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) for error correction (obviously), [using matrix propoerties](https://www.youtube.com/watch?v=jgO09opx56o), like: a) an identity matrix multiplied by anything else is that thing, b) any four rows in the encoding matrix are invertable if you combine them, and c) multiplying the surviving rows of data by their matching inverse matrix will simply give you the data back.
 1. Looking at some "salient aspects" of your task at hand, known as the [quiet eye](https://en.wikipedia.org/wiki/Quiet_eye), improves the outcome of whatever you are trying to concentrate on doing.
 1. Women, [on average](https://hbr.org/2018/07/if-you-say-something-is-likely-how-likely-do-people-think-it-is), expect anything said to have a probable event to have a higher probability than men do.